bendalab/thunderfish/doc/thunderfish.md

 - `frequencyResolution`: this sets the nnft parameter for computing the power spectrum such to achieve the requested resolution in frequency.
-The longer your recording the smaller you can set the resultion.
+The longer your analysis window the smaller you can set the resultion (not smaller then the inverse analysis window).

-- `numberPSDWindows`: If larger than one than only fish that a re present in all windows are reported.
+- `numberPSDWindows`: If larger than one then only fish that are present in all windows are reported.
 If you have very stationary data (from a restrained fish, not from a fishfinder) set this to one.